 The Rastafari respect for Ganja quickly became important to Marley.
 Despite being arrested for possession in 1968, Bob Marley continued to consume the herb in accordance with his spiritual beliefs.
 Though just one of several Reggae musicians who helped introduce the word Ganja into our lexicon, Bob Marley was one of the most popular.
 His use of the word Ganja as well as his love for the plant has helped keep the term relevant today.

 Ganja Word Usage in Movies and TV

 One of the earliest usages of the word Ganja in film is the 1980 UK-produced movie “Babylon”, a story about the trials of black youths in London during the international rise of Reggae.
-This was the final step in shifting the usage of the word Ganja from the private lexicon of Reggae fans and musicians to mainstream culture.
-Over the years the use of the word Ganja for Cannabis has been on the increase.
-Several major films have used the word Ganja over the years:
+This was the final step in Ganja becoming a mainstream word instead of a term known mostly by the Reggae community.
+Over the years the using the word ganja in reference to cannabis has been on the increase.
+Several major films have used the word ganja over the years: